| Title: | Simulating Neutral Landscape Models |

 The simulation of a random percolation map is accomplished in two steps:

-Initialization: Setup matrix of size (ncol
+Setup matrix of size (ncol*nrow).

-Map generation: For each cell in the matrix a single uniformly
+For each cell in the matrix a single uniformly

 distributed random number is generated and tested against a probability

-.
-If the random number is smaller than prob
+prob.
+If the random number is smaller than prob, the cell is set to

-TRUE - if it is higher the cell is set to FALSE.
+TRUE; if it is higher the cell is set to FALSE.

 RasterLayer